 What is the difference between “Vulnerability Scanning”, “Vulnerability Assessments”, “Penetration Testing”, and “Red Teaming”?
 What do they mean?
 Which one do you need performed on your systems?

-The industry is very opinionated on the definitions of these four terms, and I am no exception.
-This article will share my opinion of the similarities and differences between vulnerability scanning (vuln scan), vulnerability assessments (vuln assmnt), penetration testing (pentest), and red teaming.
-This article is not meant to “argue” with others’ opinions, but to ensure my clients and readers know what I mean when I use one of these terms in our marketing material, website, phone calls, etc.
+The industry is very opinionated on the definitions of these four terms.
+This article will share our view of the similarities and differences between vulnerability scanning (vuln scan), vulnerability assessments (vuln assmnt), penetration testing (pentest), and red teaming.
+This article is not meant to “argue” with others’ opinions, but to ensure our clients and readers know what we mean when we use one of these terms in our marketing material, website, phone calls, etc.

 The difference between technical focused tests and red teaming:

-I personally believe these four terms are different.
-With this one statement I have, believe it or not, alienated some readers who refer to some of these scans and tests synonymously.
-Furthermore, I call these “security testing methodologies”.
-They are ways to look for vulnerabilities, gaps, weaknesses and attack vectors that could be used to compromise your systems, users, and data.
+These four terms are different.
+With this one statement we have, believe it or not, alienated some readers who refer to some of these scans and tests synonymously.
+Furthermore, we call these “security testing methodologies”.
+They are ways to look for vulnerabilities, gaps, weaknesses, and attack vectors that could be used to compromise your systems, users, and data.

 The first three methodologies (vuln scans, vuln assmnts, pentests) build on one another, whereas Red Teaming is a whole different methodology, as shown above.
 With this overview in mind, let’s drill into the details of each.

 Vulnerability Scanning, or vuln scanning for short, could potentially be leveraged by any of the other methodologies.
-In my opinion, vuln scanning is nothing more than running an automated vulnerability scanner(s) against a system, network, application, source code, web service, etc. There is often some manual work to set things up, verify things are working correctly, or in some cases, prime the scanner with initial data (ex. manually browsing a website through a proxy), but outside of that, it is automated.
+Vuln scanning is nothing more than running an automated vulnerability scanner(s) against a system, network, application, source code, web service, etc. There is often some manual work to set things up, verify things are working correctly, or in some cases, prime the scanner with initial data (ex. manually browsing a website through a proxy), but outside of that, it is automated.